This year, I’ve made it a point to minimize the stuff in my life. I thrive on simplicity, so the stuff I have is only what I need.

 6. Don’t ever give out anything personal

-Never give your personal financial information, account numbers, or addresses.
+Never give your personal financial information, account numbers or addresses.
+This is common sense when doing any online buying or selling.

-If you have a lot of stuff to get rid of, my advice is to use LetGo in tandem with other apps like OfferUp and Decluttr.
+If you have a lot of stuff to get rid of, my advice is to use OfferUp in tandem with other apps like Decluttr.

 You can even post on good old Craigslist just to make sure you’ve covered lots of different ways to get eyeballs on your items.
 (However, I’m not a huge fan of Craigslist anymore, just because it feels so scammy.
 These are great alternatives to Craigslist.)

-Use eBay to list smallish items so the shipping doesn’t eat into the final price of the items. eBay is great because it helps you along the selling process and tells you what other people are selling your item for.
+Use eBay to list smallish items, so the shipping doesn’t eat into the items’ final price. eBay is great because it helps you along the selling process and tells you what other people are selling your item for.

 - Offer free shipping to entice buyers